-Figure 9.
-Portion of the General Highway and Transportation Map of Charleston County showing the project area.
+Figure 10.
+Portion of the 1919 James Island topographic map showing the project area.

 In terms of relative importance, cotton and livestock were the two most important agricultural activities in Charleston County, followed by truck farming and grain production.
 During the early postbellum period there is also evidence of some land consolidation - four tracts in excess of 1,000 acres in 1870 had increased to 151 tracts by 1880.
 Probably caused by high property taxes, foreclosures, and low selling prices this trend continued only for a decade (Scardaville in Brockington et al. 1985:57).
 During the late postbellum, tenancy increased dramatically throughout South Carolina, except for several coastal areas where Scardaville suggests black farmers were able to purchase small tracts.
 Where tenancy did exist, it was largely cash rental, not sharecropping, and Scardaville argues that this formed the vital link allowing black ownership (Scardaville in Brockington et al. 1985:62).